1fish2/BBQTimer/README.md

 It's a stopwatch with a twist (or two):

-1. It has a lock screen widget so you can quickly check the timer without unlocking your phone.
+1. It has a lock screen widget so you can quickly operate the timer without unlocking your phone.
-2. It can play periodic reminder alarms (similar to a count-down timer) while still counting up the time that the food has been cooking, however long that takes.
+2. It can play periodic reminder alarms (like count-down timers) while still counting up the elapsed cooking time, however long it takes.

 ## Status
-It works.
-Development is ongoing.
+The features have been implemented.
+Ongoing development.
+See **TODO**, below.

 ## Usage tips
 * Put the BBQ Timer widget on the Android lock screen for quick access.
 (This requires Android 4.2